swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

-The override of `makeNoise` in `Train` infers main-actor isolation from
+Swift infers main-actor isolation for the `makeNoise` override of
-the overridden `makeNoise` method in `Vehicle`.
+the `Train` subclass based on the isolation of the `makeNoise` method
+in `Vehicle`.

 #### Protocols

+Swift infers global-actor isolation from protocol conformances.
-If a protocol is isolated to a global actor, the global actor is
+When a type conforms to a protocol, Swift infers actor isolation from
+the protocol itself, and from individual protocol requirements.
-inferred on conforming types.
-For example, the following code has
+For example, the following code has a main-actor isolated protocol
-a main-actor isolated protocol `Togglable`, and a conforming struct
+`Togglable`, and a conforming struct `Switch`:
-`Switch`:

 ```swift
 @MainActor